Background pattern

 • If you have any heart disease.

-• If you have angina pectoris, as it may cause pain.
+• If you have angina pectoris, as it may cause you pain.

 • If you have diabetes mellitus.

-• If you have closed-angle glaucoma (eye disease characterized by an increase in pressure within the eye).
+• If you have closed-angle glaucoma (an eye disease characterized by increased pressure inside the eye).

-HYDROCHLORIDE OF PHENYLEPHRINE ALTANmay interact with the following medications:
+PHENYLEPHRINE HYDROCHLORIDE ALTAN may interact with the following medications:

 • Cardiac glycosides (heart medications)